Informasjonsforvaltning/fdk/applications/search-api/README.md

 - `creator=DIFI` (terms of which has DIFI as creator)
 - `orgPath=/STAT/962738899` (all terms defined by government (STAT) and organization number 96273889 and any subunits)

-## Search for HarvestCatalogRecords

-Example `/harvest/catalog?q=/STAT` which returns aggregations of harvestRecords for the last 7 days, last 30 days and last 365 days for all publisher under the /STAT hierarchy level.

-Example `/harvest/catalog?q=/STAT/123456789/987654321` returns aggregations of a particular publisher and all organisations that are organized under it.

 ## search for title and returnfields
 /datasets?title=Postnummer i Norge  (witch returns datasets with title)